nicholaswmin/dyno/README.md

 ## Overview

+> `dyno` is a tool for testing if a piece of code can withstand
+> a certain *rate* of production traffic

-The runner repeatedly runs a specified `task function`
+It runs a `task` function, for a specified `cycle per seconds` rate,
-for a specified `cycle per seconds` rate, for a specified `test duration`.
+for a specified `test duration`.

 A test is deemed succesful if the test duration elapses
 without creating a `cycle backlog`.